 California is an “implied consent” state.
 That means you automatically give your consent to submit to a breath or blood alcohol test when an officer pulls you over under suspicion of drunk driving.
 The state considers your use of a California driver’s license and your use of public roads to be sufficient consent.

 If your chemical test results reveal that you have a blood alcohol concentration of 0.08 percent or more, the state will consider you to have been drinking and driving.
 It can be difficult to argue against those results, which is why many people choose to work with an experienced Sacramento DUI lawyer long before they appear in a courtroom.
-An attorney may be able to challenge the legality of your traffic stop, analyze the breath or urine test’s results and determine whether the state actually has enough evidence to convict you.
+A Sacramento DUI attorney may be able to challenge the legality of your traffic stop, analyze the breath or urine test’s results and determine whether the state actually has enough evidence to convict you.
 The facts that your lawyer uncovers could mean the difference between a “guilty” and a “not guilty” verdict.

 The consequences for a DUI conviction can be very severe.
 The penalties typically get worse with each subsequent conviction.
 That means the state won’t be as hard on you when you receive your first DUI, provided that nobody was hurt, as they would be for your second, third or fourth DUI.